Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-attribute-selectors.md

 }
 ```

-> with the `| selector`, it has to start with an entire word or been broken by a dash -
+> with the `| selector`, it has to start with an entire word or be broken by a dash -

 ## CSS [attribute^="value"] Selector